Carlisle Pubs

 • Linton Holme, commonly referred to as the Lint.
 Formerly a hotel, now a pub.
 It has had a chequered history of late, being closed several times (thanks to Collin for the update).

-• The Litten Tree is one of the many new pubs on Botchergate.
+• The Litten Tree was one of the many new pubs on Botchergate.
 In the same view is the Australian Bar.
+From 2008-12 it was Party Party, and since March 2013, the Church.

 • Mood, Botchergate - thanks to Karen Storey.